Restorative Practices Overview

-Each of these assumptions serve as powerful reminders that the things we believe to be true shape what we see and guide how we interact in our relationships, our communities as well as the greater whole of humanity.
+Each of these assumptions serve as a powerful reminder that the things we believe to be true shape what we see and guide us in how we interact in our relationships, our communities, and the greater whole of humanity.

 What do Restorative Practices look like at Parkway?

-At Parkway we are all working to create a way of being; a mindset that truly places students at the center of all we believe and do.
+At Parkway, we are all working to create a way of being--a mindset that truly places students at the center of all we believe and do.
 We are creating restorative ways of interacting with and supporting our students.
-This looks and functions in one-on-one conversations, small group conferences, and whole class circles.
-Each of these restorative interactions occur because of the belief that community building and the fostering of relationships are the foundation for the interdependence that creates the Parkway community.
+This happens through one-on-one conversations, small group conferences, and whole class circles.
+Each of these restorative interactions occurs because of the belief that community building and the fostering of relationships are the foundations for the interdependence that creates the Parkway community.
 The characteristic that makes each of these interactions restorative is the shift from punitive actions focused solely on exclusion (time out of the classroom, time in the office, or time out of school) to a focus that recognizes and repairs harm and conflict in relationship with one another.